This post may contain affiliate links. Read the full disclosure for more information.

 Bake her something :

 If you aren’t nervous or awkward, this is the perfect way to let a mom know you’re thinking about her.
-Swing by her house with a platter of cookies, some homemade bread or a pie and let her know just how strong you think she is.
+Swing by her house with a platter of cookies, some homemade bread or an easy casserole and let her know just how strong you think she is.
 It’s a small sentiment that will mean the world to her.

 Share your story with her: